menghaomiao/aitr/README.md

 # itrrnr
-This package is designed for computing Individualized Treatment Rule (ITR) with Reject and Refine options.
+This R package is designed for computing Individualized Treatment Rule (ITR) with Reject and Refine options.
 In R, use library(devtools);install('itrrnr') to install.